g45t345rt/DERO-SC-Standards/README.md

 Status: `DONE - UNDER REVIEW`

+## G45-FAT

+A simple form of G45-AT to express a fixed amount of supply.

+Status: `DONE - UNDER REVIEW`

 ## G45-NFT

-This is in the simplest Smart Contract for representing a Native Dero NFT.
+This is the simplest Smart Contract for representing a Native Dero NFT.
-Cheap to mint (unless you have a lot of metadata) with less functionality than G45-AT.
+Cheap to mint (unless you have a lot of metadata) with less functionality than G45-AT or G45-FAT.

 Status: `DONE - UNDER REVIEW`